Are you an unappreciated mom? Do you ever feel like you are just the maid?

 Your husband may want to help, but he doesn’t know what he can do.
 We can’t complain that our spouse won’t help when we don’t ask for help.

 Yes, should they notice and step up – absolutely.
+I get it, it is super frustrating that a grown adult has to be told what all needs to be done to keep the household running.
 We can either stew and be frustrated, or speak up and set a new tone and expectation in our relationship.

 Instead of a to-do list, create a have-done list.
 This list is for you and your spouse.